-- Configure the priority for each instance.

-spanning-tree instance

-- 3. Configure MST instance port parameters.
-Enable edge-port for ports connected to end nodes (page 22), but leave it disabled (the default) for connections to another switch, a bridge, or a hub.
+4. Configure MST instance port parameters.
+Enable admin-edge-port for ports connected to end nodes (page 23), but leave it disabled (the default) for connections to another switch, a bridge, or a hub.
 Set the path cost value for the port(s) used by a specific MST instance.
 Leaving this setting at the default auto allows the switch to calculate the path-cost from the link speed.